 Interest expense and amortization of deferred financing costs.
-Interest expense and amortization of deferred financing costs for the first quarter of fiscal 2024 was \$6.5 million, down \$0.4 million from \$6.9 million in the first quarter of fiscal 2023.
-The decrease was primarily attributable to a lower average ABL revolver draw during the fiscal 2024 first quarter as compared to the same quarter a year ago.
+Interest expense and amortization of deferred financing costs for the third quarter of fiscal 2024 was \$6.3 million, down \$0.8 million from \$7.1 million in the third quarter of fiscal 2023.
+The decrease was primarily attributable to a lower average ABL revolver draw during the fiscal 2024 third quarter as compared to the same quarter a year ago.

 Change in fair value of warrant liabilities.
-During the first quarter of fiscal 2024 the Company recognized a \$0.1 million gain on the fair value remeasurement of our liability-classified warrants.
-During the first quarter of fiscal 2023 the Company recognized a \$4.6 million gain on the fair value measurement of our liability-classified warrants.
-The decline in the fair value remeasurement of the public warrants for the first quarter of fiscal 2023 is due to the Company's share price trading below the exercise price as the warrants were closer to expiring in December 2023.
-On December 6, 2023, we announced the expiration of the Company's 13,017,677 warrants to acquire shares of its common stock, as such they are no longer recognized as a liability on the balance sheet as of January 31, 2024.
+During the three months ended July 31, 2024 the Company did not recognize any warrant fair value remeasurement as no warrants were outstanding during the period.
+During the three months ended July 31, 2023 the Company recognized a \$0.9 million gain on the fair value measurement of our liability-classified warrants.
+On December 6, 2023, we announced the expiration of the Company's 13,017,677 warrants, as such they are no longer recognized as a liability on the condensed consolidated balance sheet as of July 31, 2024.